 Minimum Requirements for Degree: 120 credits

 Students in the rural development program gain a broad understanding of Alaska’s relationship to the global economy and an appreciation for sustainable development strategies.
-Students also learn specific tools essential for community leadership, including business plan and grant proposal writing, community visioning and planning processes, computer business applications, project management, and evaluation techniques.
+Students also learn specific tools essential for community leadership, including business plan and grant proposal writing, community visioning and planning processes, community-based research techniques, computer business applications, project management, and evaluation techniques.
 Graduates typically take positions with tribal and municipal governments, fisheries, tourism and other private businesses, Native corporations, regional health corporations or nonprofits, and state/federal agencies.

 Within the B.A. degree program, students will select and develop a concentration in one of five areas:

 - The human and social development concentration is for students interested in social services, social justice, community wellness and cultural development.
 Graduates may find employment with tribal governments, health consortia, clinics and schools.